After importing raw data into a new or existing model, or into a story, you may need to perform some data preparation.

 Once you've finished preparing your data and resolved all data or model quality issues, you're ready to create the new model or finish mapping the data you're adding to the model or story.

-your new model, or if you're adding data to a model or story, choose
+dataset and create your new model, or if you're adding data to a model or story,